Gabal Sha'ib El Banat

 Gabal Sha'ib El Banat is a mountain in Egypt, situated in the Saharan Eastern Desert, 40 km from the Red Sea, between the cities of Hurghada and Safaga.

 Geography

-Gabal Sha'ib El Banat is the highest peak of the Eastern Desert mountain range, and is the highest peak of mainland Egypt (excluding the Sinai Peninsula).
+Gabal Sha'ib El Banat is the highest peak of the Eastern Desert mountain range, and the highest peak of mainland Egypt (excluding the Sinai Peninsula and therefore Mount Catherine).

 Peaks

 The group of peaks of the Shaiyb al-Banat is composed of four mountains: